marcosgambeta/what32/README.md

 # what32
-WHAT32 - last version before deleted from xHarbour Project
+WHAT32 - last version before deleted from xHarbour Project (for preservation purposes)